Padre Pio: Arrival at San Giovanni Rotondo

-On 4 September 1916, Pio was ordered to return to his community life.
-He moved to an agricultural community, Our Lady of Grace Capuchin Friary, located in the Gargano Mountains in San Giovanni Rotondo in the Province of Foggia.
+On 4 September 1916, Padre Pio was ordered to return to his community life.
+He moved to an agricultural community, the Convento dei Cappuccini di Santa Maria delle Grazie (Capuchin Friary of Our Lady of Grace), located in the Gargano mountains in San Giovanni Rotondo in the Province of Foggia.
 At that time the community numbered seven friars.
-He remained at San Giovanni Rotondo until his death in 1968, except for a period of military service.
-During his priesthood, Padre Pio was known to have performed a number of successful conversions to Catholicism.
+He remained in San Giovanni Rotondo until his death in 1968, except for a period of military service.
+During his priesthood, Padre Pio was known to have made thousands of successful conversions to Catholicism.